Vessel Sourcing Service

 For buyers planning a new trade route, vessel sourcing must start from operational reality.
 The vessel should match cargo type, port draft, crane availability, voyage distance, bunker consumption, crew requirement, reefer demand, charterer requirement and local port conditions.

-• Port draft and berth limitation check
+• Port draft and berth limitation

 • Cargo profile and stowage suitability